You are currently viewing County Sligo Festival: Art, Music Combined

 This page contains affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-Due to the pandemic, the “Wild Roots” festival was postponed in 2020 and again in 2021, but the organizers promised to bring it back in 2022.
+Due to the pandemic, the “Wild Roots” festival was postponed in 2020 and again in 2021, but the organizers promised to bring it back.

-The celebration included classical, indie rock, folk, jazz, and pop concerts, combined with yoga workshops, art installations, artisan food offerings, circus dance, and drama events, pop-up shows, and theater productions.
+The celebration includes classical, indie rock, folk, jazz, and pop concerts, combined with yoga workshops, art installations, artisan food offerings, circus dance, and drama events, pop-up shows, and theater productions.

 Photo courtesy of Wild Roots Music, Performance, Arts. & Adventure Festival Facebook.